Takahashi FS-60Q Review

 The FS-60Q takes just a little longer to cool than the base FS-60C, but is still delivering high-power views 10-15 minutes from a warm room, which is what you need in a quick-look scope.

 The focuser on this FS-60 is a good one in the first place: smooth and with little image shift, as I said above.
-But with the basic FS-60 you really need a micro-focuser for high powers, because the sweet spot of perfect focus is so small.
+But with the basic FS-60 you really need a micro-focuser for high powers, because the sweet spot is so small.
 The CQ module changes that.
-The extended sweet spot that the longer F10 light-cone gives makes finding perfect focus a doddle, even at 170x and that’s true for imaging too.
-On this example, the focus lock works perfectly - i.e. it doesn’t alter the focus!
+The extended sweet spot that the longer F10 light-cone gives makes focusing a doddle, even at 170x and that’s true for imaging too.
+On this example, the focus lock works perfectly - i.e. with no image shift.
 For modest loads the lock isn’t necessary to prevent rack-out and I only used it when slewing with a DLSR attached.

 The FS-60Q makes an excellent small lunar scope, despite its limited aperture.
 Lots of detail is available at 120x and the view is still perfectly sharp and reasonably bright at 170x.
 Contrast is excellent for the aperture.
 The whole Moon fits into the field of a 5mm T6 Nagler at 120x and the flat field makes it a very enjoyable view.